19623248Git/Tubes3_gurt-yo/README.md

 ```

 ## RUNNING THE PROGRAM
-Run the program from the root folder with
+Run the program in the src folder with
 ```
+cd src
-python src/main.py
+python main.py
 ```

 ## UNIT TESTING